-The Office of Graduate and Continuing Education in partnership with the College of Arts and Sciences and the Graham School of Management, offers the following transfer degree programs: Liberal Studies, Professional Studies (these degree titles should be a LINK to their respective curriculum pages in Arts and Sciences) and the Business Administration Fast-Track.
+The Office of Graduate and Continuing Education in partnership with the College of Arts and Sciences and the Graham School of Management, offers the following transfer degree programs: Liberal Studies, Professional Studies and the Business Administration Fast-Track.
 The curriculum for these programs is structured in an accelerated and/or traditional instructional format and is designed for busy professionals who have either earned an associate's degree or its equivalent, have prior college credit and are eager to continue their education.

 Saint Xavier University is committed to providing adult learners with high quality educational programs that foster personal and professional growth and development while accommodating demanding lifestyles.
 A variety of opportunities are available for adults establishing a new career, completing a degree or enriching personal/professional development skills.
 There is flexible scheduling which includes traditional classroom learning, fully online courses and hybrid courses that include both classroom and web-facilitated learning.